 Why would anyone use private student loans then?
 There are three good reasons:

 - Private student loans offer you a lower interest rate.
-Grad PLUS and Parent PLUS federal loans have a 4.23% origination fee and a 5.30% interest rate.
-If you know you need to pay your debt off someday, you might choose a private student loan over a federal one if the private loan offered a lower interest rate.
+Grad PLUS and Parent PLUS federal loans have a 4.23% origination fee and a 6.28% interest rate.
+If you know you need to pay your debt off someday, you might choose a private student loan over a federal one if the private lender offered a lower interest rate.

 - You’re unable to secure federal student loans.
-For undergraduate degrees, you can only borrow $5,500 to $7,500 per year as a dependent student.
-If your parents are unable or unwilling to get a Parent PLUS loan to cover extra costs, then you might have to turn to private student loans.
-Another example would be international students or DACA recipients who can’t qualify for federal student loans but qualify for private student loans with a cosigner.
+Undergraduates can only borrow $5,500 to $7,500 per year as a dependent student.
+If your parents are unable or unwilling to get a Parent PLUS loan to cover extra costs, then you might have to turn to private loans.
+Another example would be international students or DACA recipients.
+These students typically can’t get federal student loans but may qualify for private student loans with a cosigner.

 - You made a mistake with financial aid.
 Unfortunately, many students and their families simply fail to fill out the FAFSA on time.
 This sometimes results in rushed decisions where a student needs thousands of dollars to pay tuition by the deadline in a hurry.
 If your only alternative is dropping out or skipping the semester, private student loans can be a better alternative since students who don’t complete their degrees are three times as likely to default and unable to pay back their debt.